 Use Targeted Contents

 Nurturing means building a relationship with your lead and gaining your lead’s trust.
 Giving them a one-size-fits-all email is never a good choice because your customers are different people with varied preferences.
 Most researches conducted says that those leads that are nurtured through targeted contents increase your sales opportunities for about 20%.
 One of the reasons for this is that people only want the content that they want, where they can gain benefits from it.
 You don’t want to send a ‘Superb Beef Brisket Recipe’ to a vegetarian, just because they’re in your list of leads that you want to nurture.

 Sending targeted contents to your lead also means that you’re considering the day of the week and the time of the day that you are sending your email to ensure that your mail will be noticed by your lead.
 This can be done through email segmentation.
-Marketing Automation softwares and CRM Systems such as Infusionsoft from Singapore has a feature that allows you to segment your contacts.
+Marketing Automation softwares and CRM Systems such as Infusionsoft by Keap from Singapore has a feature that allows you to segment your contacts.
 Which makes the process of sending personalised emails a lot easier.